Associate Professor of Business Administration (Leave of Absence)

 Diego Comin is an Associate Professor of Business Administration at HBS since 2007.
 He received his B.A. in Economics in 1995 from the University Pompeu Fabra, Barcelona, Spain and his PhD in Economics from Harvard University in 2000.
 Between 2000 and 2007, Comin has been Assistant Professor of Economics at New York University.
 He is also Research Fellow at the Center for Economic policy Research and Faculty Research Fellow in the National Bureau of Economic Research’s Economic Fluctuations and Growth Program.
-Comin has also been fellow for the INET and Gates foundations and consultant for the World Bank, IMF, Federal Reserve Bank of New York, Citibank, and the Economic and Social Research Institute (ESRI) of the government of Japan.
+Comin is a fellow for the Institute of New Economic Thinking (INET) and his work has been supported by the Gates foundation, the National Science Foundation, the C.V.
+Star Foundation, and the Zentrum für Europäische Wirtschaftsforschung (ZEW).
+Comin has also advised the government of Malaysia on its development strategies and consulted for the World Bank, IMF, Federal Reserve Bank of New York, Citibank, Danish Science Ministry, and the Economic and Social Research Institute (ESRI) of the government of Japan.

 Comin teaches his elective course (Drivers of Competitiveness) in the MBA program and also a module in the executive program (Program for Leadership Development).
-For four years, Comin has taught in the first year of the MBA year the required course Business Government and the International economy (BGIE).
+For four years, Comin has taught in the MBA first year required course: Business, Government and the International Economy (BGIE).
 He has also designed and led immersion programs in Peru and Malaysia.

 PRESENTATION BY MALAYSIA IXP TO PM NAJIB